Meskeremhab/Meskeremhab/README.md

 ## 👨‍💻 About Me

- Master's student at IE in computer science with background of Electronics and communication Engineering.
+ Master's Graduate at IE in computer science with background of Electronics and communication Engineering.

 ## 🔧 Projects

-### Project 1
+### Project 1 (final projects for bachelor and master)

  **Name:** Non-invasive glucometer
  **Description:** a non invasive glucometer that works by using infrared light at  specified wavelength.

+ **Name:** Item management website template by using FARM
+ **Description:** Database Migration for Full-Stack Web Application from SQL to MongoDB

 ### 📞 Project 2